-Bedford Stuyvesant New Beginnings Charter School (the "School") is a New York State, notfor-profit educational corporation that was incorporated to operate a Charter School pursuant to Article 56 of the Education Law of the State of New York.
+Bedford Stuyvesant New Beginnings Charter School (the "School") is a New York State, not-for-profit educational corporation that was incorporated to operate a Charter School pursuant to Article 56 of the Education Law of the State of New York.
 The School was granted a provisional charter on January 12, 2010 valid for a term of five years and renewable upon expiration by the Board of Regents of the University of the State of New York.
-The School provides an all-inclusive environment that promotes diverse learning for all students and promotes academic and civic achievements, ranging from the fundamentals of fine art, music, theatre, physical education, and technology.
-Classes commenced in Brooklyn, New York in September 2010 and the School provided education to approximately 437 students in kindergarten through sixth grade in the 2013-2014 academic year.
+The School renewed its charter for an additional three-year term through 2018.
+The School's mission is to provide an all-inclusive environment that promotes diverse learning for all students and promotes academic and civic achievements, ranging from the fundamentals of fine art, music, theatre, physical education, and technology.
+Classes commenced in Brooklyn, New York in September 2010 and the School provided education to approximately 527 students in kindergarten through seventh grade in the 2014-2015 academic year.